Scheduled Personal Property Coverage [Insure Your Valuables]

 • Jewelry

-Generally, anything that would cost a lot to replace, and is more likely to be stolen because of its value, can be covered.
+Generally, anything that would be expensive to replace or that is more likely to be stolen because of its value can be listed as scheduled assets.

 What does scheduled personal property cover (and not cover)?

-For example, let’s say your insurance provider set a $2,000 limit for personal property claims.
-This means that if a $4,000 necklace were stolen during a break-in, you’d be on the hook for half of the replacement cost.
-Other instances like mysterious disappearances aren’t covered in your traditional policy but would be protected if the item had been scheduled beforehand.
+For example, let’s say your insurance provider sets a $2,000 limit for personal property when you file a claim.
+This means that if a $4,000 necklace gets stolen during a break-in, you’d likely be on the hook for half of the replacement cost.
+You could also lack coverage against things like mysterious disappearances with traditional insurance policies.
+However, if the item is scheduled beforehand, you could be protected against that type of loss.

-Though scheduled riders help bridge the gap between your standard insurance coverage and your out-of-pocket expenses, there are some exceptions to its coverage.
-Scheduling your property will not protect it from:
+Though scheduled riders help bridge the gap between your standard insurance coverage and out-of-pocket expenses, some exceptions exist even after scheduling your property.
+Some scheduled personal property endorsement exclusions include:

 • General wear and tear